CMPUT301F19T14/CMPUT301Team14Project/README.md

 ### Android Requirement

 -  Android API Level 26 (Android 8 :Oreo) Required At Minimum
--  Android API level 29 will not support the camera feature
+-  Android API level 29 will not support the camera feature(cant create directory to save file)
 -  Google APIs are required for Emulators

 ### Register